 Not only did the band turn out to be frightfully amazing, they also were out of their heads (maybe it was the hooch?).
 Guilty as charged, these dirtbags were a powder keg disguised as fun, which means we lit up like fire and gasoline.
 It wasn’t long before the Daredevils would start dragging me on stage to butcher Faster Pussycat’s “Don’t Change That Song.”

 Over the years, my friendship with the Daredevils would land the band at my house whenever they rolled into Austin for SXSW — or as Velvet so brilliantly coined it, “Debaucherfest.”
 Then there’s the night Velvet called me onstage and gave me his CCD “colors” right off his back.
 Another misadventure found me leading a small posse to Los Angeles in 2004 where we met up with the Daredevils and spent a week marauding the Sunset Strip while the band played a couple showcase gigs (the L.A. decadence was downright toxic).
 I even got Buckcherry to show up (they thought Crank County was too abrasive, which says a truckload!).

-I recently sent a text to Velvet asking if the Daredevils would again descend on Austin this month for Debaucherfest 2011.
+I recently texted Velvet asking if the Daredevils would again descend on Austin this month for Debaucherfest 2011.
 He said it was doubtful as the band is apparently on hiatus.
 I’m not sure if I should be depressed or thanking the heavens for divine intervention.
 Probably a little of both.